zng-ui/zng/TODO/_current.md

 * Add description tooltip (with shortcut) for command button.
 * `StyleMix` does not capture `extend_style`/`replace_style` on the same widget, so it ends-up ignored.
 Need to promote this pattern.
-* Inspector context captures only the context of the parent widget, so properties in the widget inspect the parent value (or the default value, for the `Window!` widget).

 # Documentation